 To obtain a Class A CDL in Texas, you must meet the following requirements:

 The CDL skills test is divided into pre-trip inspection, basic vehicle control, and on-road driving.
 During the pre-trip inspection, you’ll be tested on your ability to inspect your vehicle for safety and mechanical issues.
 The basic vehicle control portion of the test will assess your ability to control the vehicle in various situations, such as backing up and turning.
-Finally, the on-road driving portion will test your ability to operate the vehicle on public roads safely.
+Finally, the on-road driving portion will assess your ability to operate the vehicle safely on public roads.

 A Class B CDL allows you to operate single vehicles with a GVWR of 26,001 pounds or more and any vehicle towing a trailer with a GVWR of less than 10,000 pounds.
 This class is typically for drivers who operate buses, dump trucks, and other heavy-duty vehicles that do not require a trailer.